WebOfTrustInfo/verifiable-news/brainstorming.md

 The plugins can return content for requests for factual claims’ for the content types of HTML and JSON-LD.

 ### Factual Claims and Schema.org Schemas
-The plugins can embed verifiable claims into hypertext outputs for claims using RDFa or JSON-LD through the `<script>` element.
+The plugins can embed verifiable claim schema into hypertext outputs using RDFa or as JSON-LD through the `<script>` element.

 ### Factual Claims and OpenGraph
 The plugins can ensure that the hypertext for factual claims includes OpenGraph data, making factual claims shareable.